"All land borders will be closed": FG announces barely 24 hours to 2023 election

 Barely 48 Hours Before Election, US President Joe Biden Sends Powerful Message to Nigerians, Candidates

-The US president is of the opinion that Nigerians also deserve the opportunity to choose their future in the forthcoming elections.
+The US president believes that Nigerians also deserve the opportunity to choose their future in the forthcoming elections.

-According to Biden, the US government does not endorse any candidate but is in full support of a peaceful, free, fair and credible poll.
+According to Biden, the US government does not endorse any candidate but fully supports a peaceful, free, fair and credible poll.

 2023 polls: “This election matters to the world,” US tells Nigerians